tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 Now elucidate that while you expect these services to be using good cryptography, practically every application benefits from having it.
 By using good cryptography, a more robust and secure internet can exist.

-Remind students that practically all of the hacks you hear about in the news are from misconfigured or lack of cryptography, so it is crucial to integrate it throughout their lives to protect their data and identity.
+Remind students that practically all of the hacks you hear about in the news are from misconfigured or absent cryptography, so it is crucial to integrate it throughout their lives to protect their data and identity.

 Answer any questions before moving on.